Michigan State vs. Penn State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- The two teams combine to average 58.3 points per game, 5.8 more than the total in this contest.
+- The combined points per game average of the two teams, 58.3, is 6.8 points above Saturday's over/under.

-- These two squads combine to allow 41 points per game, 11.5 fewer than this contest's over/under.
+- The 41 combined points per game that these two squads have allowed this season are 10.5 fewer than the 51.5 total in this contest.

-- The average total in Spartans games this season is 55.3, 2.8 points more than Saturday's total of 52.5.
+- The Spartans and their opponents have scored an average of 55.3 points per game in 2021, 3.8 more than Saturday's total.

-- In 2021, games involving the Nittany Lions have averaged a total of 51.5 points, one fewer than this game's set over/under.
+- The 51.5 PPG average total in Nittany Lions games this season is equal to this game's over/under.

 Michigan State Stats and Trends

-- Michigan State has seven wins against the spread in 11 games this year.
+- Michigan State has played 11 games, with seven wins against the spread.

-- The Spartans have been favored by 1.5 points or more seven times this season and are 4-2-1 ATS in those games.
+- The Spartans are 4-2-1 ATS when favored by 1 point or more this season.

 - Michigan State's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Michigan State is 7-2-1 against the spread and 9-1 overall this season when the team puts up more than 15.5 points.
+- Michigan State is 7-2-1 against the spread and 9-1 overall this season when the team records more than 15.5 points.

-- When Michigan State churns out more than 334.3 yards, the team is 6-1-1 against the spread and 7-1 overall.
+- Michigan State is 6-1-1 against the spread and 7-1 overall when the team churns out more than 334.3 yards.

-- The Spartans have 14 giveaways this season, while the Nittany Lions have 18 takeaways .
+- The Spartans have turned the ball over 14 times this season, four fewer than the Nittany Lions have forced (18).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.